TabishIzhar/StrucPy/docs/source/RCFA Examples.rst

     drift= r1.Sdrift()

-Example 6: Changing the material properties of members Examples 5.
+Example 6: Changing the material properties of members in Examples 5.
 -----------------------------------------------------------------------------------------
 See :download:`Input Example6 <./Examples/Example6.xlsx>`.